UsabilityEngineering/fridge/phaseI/README.md

   **Hueristic Evalution:**
 *   Improvements to be made on user control and freedom since certain parts are forced to be completed
-*   Application had too many things going on each tab/page
+*   Application has too many things going on each tab/page
 *   To add to above point, there are a lot of different tasks crammed into a single tab/page, could be separated into different pages
 *   Application is not exactly minimal in design
+*   Application does follow a general theme and is slightly aesthetically pleasing
-*   No real documentation of the app, but has helpful popups to complete tasks and a tour of the app when first opening the app was helpful
+*   No real documentation of the app, but has really helpful pop-ups to complete tasks and a tour of the app when first opening the app was helpful
-*   great error prevention, error recognition and error recovery,
+*   Gives options to connect with a number of stores but not all stores in the given options have the ability to connect

   **Personas and Scenarios:**
 *   blah blah